-When I saw the opportunity to tour Lawrence Berkeley National Lab (LBNL), I didn’t think twice—the name ‘Berkeley’ alone was enough to convince me, and it was also a chance to meet my friends from the ITS Engagement Committee.
+When I saw the opportunity to tour Lawrence Berkeley National Laboratory (Berkeley Lab), I didn’t think twice.
+The Berkeley name alone convinced me—and it was also a chance to meet my colleagues from the Information Technology Services (ITS) Engagement Committee at the UC Office of the President (UCOP).

 From the start, the event was exceptionally well organized.
-Melissa from UCOP did a fantastic job coordinating everything, and Evren from LBNL was equally amazing, sharing all the necessary information and maps ahead of time.
+Melissa Katzin, System Support Analyst, and Laurel Skurko, Marketing Professional, from the UCOP ITS Engagement Committee, did a fantastic job coordinating everything.
+Evren Essner, Head of Protocol from Berkeley Lab, was equally helpful, sharing all the necessary information and maps ahead of time.

-Our tour began with Adam Stone, CIO, in the conference room.
-He gave us a fascinating overview of LBNL, which was founded by Ernest Orlando Lawrence, the inventor of the cyclotron, a type of particle accelerator developed at the University of California, Berkeley.
-Lawrence Berkeley Lab
+Our tour began with Adam Stone, Chief Information Officer (CIO), in the conference room.
+He gave us a fascinating overview of LBNL, which was founded by Ernest Orlando Lawrence, the inventor of the cyclotron, a type of particle accelerator developed at the University of California, Berkeley, Lawrence Berkeley Natioinal Laboratory.

 Adam highlighted LBNL’s key national user facilities, including: